Search:

 I've always enjoyed doodling, sketching, drawing, and such.
 A lot of my art tends to be more "cartoon-y" both in look and in content, sometimes conveying an event that amused me, or trying to look at the amusing side of something.

-New: Frank's Sketchbook Entry of the Day.
+Frank's Sketchbook Entry of the Day.
 I often doodle and do quick, throw-away stuff.
 If I'm attending a lecture, I'll often sketch the speaker.
 This will be a place where I can quickly put my low-quality crap up.
 Sounds enticing, doesn't it?
+I started it in 2004.
+Over 500 drawings, scans, photos, doodles (including on napkins), and miscellaneous visual entries spanning quite a few years.

 The Frank Cartoon Gallery: My more "real" cartoons and drawings take me a lot longer to do.
 A simple page with a few frames will take time to come up with the idea, do a rough layout and flow, then the sketch will take an hour or so, and then inking takes another few.
 Then comes scanning it in.
 Finally coloring and touching up, which can take a few days.
 Lately I've been doing coloring on the computer.
 I've only done a few with colored pencils and that took a long time to do.
 Amazing, just to have things that look so ... uh rough.